KhartesViewer/khartes/README.md

 that their mutual interesection point remains in the centers of all 3 pairs of crosshairs.

 You can also use the page-up and page-down keys to increment or decrement the slice in the current window.
-To see this, watch the text label in the upper left corner of the current data slice, and see how this changes as you press page-up and page-down.
+To see this, watch the text label in the upper left corner of the current Data Slice, and see how this changes as you press page-up and page-down.

 If your keyboard offers auto-repeat, you can hold down an arrow key, or a page-up/down key, and